-Somalia faces troubled national election as time runs out
+Time running out on Somalia’s troubled vote as citizens express frustration

 Now the regional states of Jubbaland and Puntland have refused to take part, objecting to issues including how electoral management bodies should be appointed and delegates selected.
 That includes delegates from the breakaway region of Somaliland, which considers itself an independent country though not internationally recognized.

-Jubbaland and Puntland finally appointed electoral commissioners this week, a sign of progress.
+Jubbaland and Puntland finally appointed electoral commissioners late this week, a sign of progress.
 “No partial elections or parallel processes,” the U.S. Embassy said as it encouraged political leaders to meet on remaining issues.
+On Saturday, Somalia said the president assured the international community he was willing to “fulfill free, fair and transparent elections.”

-An outburst of deadly fighting in Jubbaland this week has highlighted the tensions .
+An outburst of deadly fighting in Jubbaland this week has highlighted the tensions.
 Somalia blamed it on rebels backed by neighboring Kenya, with which Somalia severed diplomatic ties in December.
-Critics of the president say he is trying to rally support as he seeks a second term — an elusive goal for Somali leaders over the past two decades.
+Kenya denied it.
+Critics of the president say he is trying to rally support as he seeks a second term — a goal no Somali leader has achieved over the past two decades.

 The opposition alliance, which includes two former presidents and former Prime Minister Hassan Ali Khayre, has urged the president to return to his senses and let all stakeholders play their rightful role in the election.

 “You promised that once president you will be a good Somali elder.
-You were given to lead a united people in a peaceful way,” said one of the former presidents, Hassan Sheikh Mohamud.
-He himself benefited from an extra year in office when elections were not yet ready.
+You were given to lead a united people in a peaceful way,” said one former president, Hassan Sheikh Mohamud.
+He himself benefited from an extra year in office when elections were not ready.

-The former president warned that Jubbaland and Puntland could go the way of Somaliland, with the unity of the country at stake.
+He also warned that Jubbaland and Puntland could go the way of Somaliland, with Somalia’s unity at stake.

-“There’s no way that Somalia will go back to the 1990s,” Mohamud said of an era in which local warlords ran rampant in Mogadishu and an attempt by the U.S. military to intervene collapsed when the bodies of U.S. soldiers were dragged through the streets.
+“There’s no way that Somalia will go back to the 1990s,” Mohamud said of an era in which local warlords ran rampant in Mogadishu and an attempt by the U.S. military to intervene collapsed when the bodies of its soldiers were dragged through the streets.

 The objecting states have been given plenty of time to take part in the election, said Ibrahim Hassan Haji, an electoral commission member from Southwest state.
 “Otherwise, we will be forced to go ahead without them and select their quotas of (delegates) from here in Mogadishu.”